Apply for RaCAS 2019 Here

 participate in the symposium, which provides the opportunity to present their

 work to an audience of peers, faculty, family, and visitors.
-Last year, over 200 student researchers
+Over 200 student researchers

 The Symposium showcases the research, creative and other